quandyfactory/sobidata/README.md

     >>> sobi.get_data()

 It will take a few moments to download all the data.

-Specify a destination path to save the data.

-    >>> sobi.path = '/path/to/sobi/download/files'

 Save Your Data
 --------------